Andriy-Sydorenko/restaurant_webservice/README.md

 ## Links

-Even though this information can be found inside the project on machine-readable format like in a .json file, it's good to include a summary of most useful links to humans using your project.
-You can include links like:

 - Repository: https://github.com/Andriy-Sydorenko/restaurant_webservice
 - Issue tracker: https://github.com/Andriy-Sydorenko/restaurant_webservice/issues
   - In case of sensitive bugs like security vulnerabilities, please contact sidorenkoandrij217@gmail.com directly instead of using issue tracker.
 I value your effort to improve the security and privacy of this project!
-- Here is the link to the deployed website: https://www.example.com
+- Here is the link to the deployed website: https://restaurant-webservice.onrender.com

 ## Licensing